-- 6.1 The effectiveness of this policy will be assessed on a number of factors including the management (including frequency) of information security breaches, including near misses. - 6.2 The PCC will audit information security management practices for compliance with this policy.
-The audit will: - identify areas of operation that are covered by this policy - follow a mechanism for adapting the policy to cover missing areas if these are critical to the management of information security, and use a subsidiary developmental plan if there are major changes to be made - set and maintain standards by implementing new procedures, including obtaining feedback where the procedures do not match the desired levels of performance - highlight non-conformance - report the audit results to SMT
+- 6.1 The effectiveness of this policy will be assessed on a number of factors including the management (including frequency) of information security breaches, including near misses. - 6.2 The BSO will audit information security management practices for compliance with this policy.
+The audit will: - identify areas of operation that are covered by this policy - follow a mechanism for adapting the policy to cover missing areas if these are critical to the management of information security, and use a subsidiary developmental plan if there are major changes to be made

+- set and maintain standards by implementing new procedures, including obtaining feedback where the procedures do not match the desired levels of performance - highlight non-conformance - report the audit results to the SIRO and NIMDTA Audit Committee.